Trump says Kim summit could be delayed - Journal du Cameroun

 Pyongyang also canceled at the last minute a high-level meeting with the South in protest over joint military drills between Seoul and Washington.

-He suggested that Kim’s apparent about-face may have been at the behest of Chinese leader Xi Jinping.
+He suggested that the North Korean leader’s apparent about-face may have been at the behest of Chinese President Xi Jinping.

 “There was a difference when Kim Jong Un left China the second time,” Trump said.
 “There was a different attitude after that meeting and I was a little surprised.